Zion Williamson was just named (at the time this was written) the number 1 pick in the NBA draft.

 Forum shopping is the practice of choosing the court in which to bring an action …based on a determination of which court is likely to provide the most favorable outcome.

-Keep in mind that a litigant cannot chose any court it wants, there must be some connection in the case.
+Keep in mind that a litigant cannot chose any court he wants, there must be some connection in the case.

 In this case, Zion signed the contract in North Carolina and the marketing agency is based out of Florida.